Enhancement of Novel View Synthesis Using Omnidirectional Image Completion: Related Work

 \subsection{Image Completion}

-Several image completion technologies have been proposed thus far for predicting the missing regions of an image.
-Conventionally, numerous diffusion-based methods \cite{diffusion1,diffusion2} diffuse the information of the visible regions into the missing regions, and multiple patch-based methods \cite{patch1,patch2} complete the missing regions by matching, copying, and realignment using visible regions.
-Both methods assume that the missing regions contain information correlated with the visible regions.
+Thus far, various image completion technologies for predicting the missing regions of an image have been proposed.
+Conventionally, many diffusion-based methods \cite{diffusion1,diffusion2} diffused the information of the visible regions into the missing regions, and multiple patch-based methods \cite{patch1,patch2} completed the missing regions by matching, copying, and realignment using visible regions.
+Generative models, which are trained using large-scale datasets, have experienced a significant boost, and the models have been adopted for image completion, with VAE-based methods \cite{PIC,DSI_VQVAE}, GAN-based methods \cite{GAN_IC1,CNN1,CNN2,GAN_IC2,GAN_IC5,GAN_IC6,GAN_IC3,GAN_IC4,UCTGAN,comodgan,pdgan,lama}, autoregressive model-based methods \cite{dii_bat,mat,Dong_2022_CVPR}, and diffusion model-based methods \cite{repaint,ldm,palette}.